marvinkreis/guut/templates/debug_prompt_altexp.md

 ### Example Hypothesis

 The observation step showed that the mutant didn't call the `append` function and therefore returned an empty list.
-To confirm this I will reuse the same inputs, but also include a verifying expression: `len(output) > 0`.
-If this evaluates to True for the correct code and False for the mutant, my hypothesis is confirmed and I can write the mutant-killing test.
+To confirm this I will reuse the same inputs, but also include a verifying expression: `len(output_mutant) == 0 and len(output_correct) > 0`.
+If this evaluates to True, my hypothesis is confirmed and I can write the mutant-killing test.

 ## Experiment

-Each experiment will contain python code that imports and calls the code under test.
+Each experiment will contain python code that imports and calls the correct code and the mutant.
 We will then execute that code for you and give you the results.

 - Use the debugger to print out intermediate values.
 Simply include a pdb script in the experiment.
 - Use assertions to verify your predictions.